manyfold3d/website/manual/glossary.md

 Models can be edited to have a preview image, description, a license, links and more.
 Models can be associated with a [Creator](#creator) and be added to a [Collection](#collection).

-Models can be followed on the Fediverse.
+Models can be followed on the Fediverse if made public.

 ### Model File